 In the United States rosé is a wine that has historically been enjoyed with a wink and a smile.
 Too light to be as bold and complex as a red.
 Too pink to be as polished and sophisticated as a white.
 Yet, a shift in attitude is underway and rosé-drinking preferences are changing.
-So, we figured it was time to pull back the curtain and let you know how the pink stuff is made and what separates the stud rosés from the dud rosés.
+So, we figured it was time to pull back the curtain and let you know how the pink stuff is made.

-The Maceration Method is the style of production used by wineries located in the rosé capital of the world: Provence, France (At Uproot, we also make our rosé using the Maceration Method).
-Premium rosé imports from this French wine region have increased by double-digits each year for the past decade.
-They’re obviously doing something right.
+Maceration is the style of production used by wineries located in the rosé capital of the world: Provence, France (At Uproot, we also make our rosé via maceration).
+They must be doing something right as premium rosé imports from this French wine region have increased by double-digits each year for the past decade.

-The Maceration Method begins by growing and harvesting grapes with the implicit intent to make the highest quality rosé.
-The dark-skinned grapes arrive at the winery where they are lightly crushed allowing the juice to sit on their skins (Macerate), anywhere from a few hours to a few days, to extract color and flavor.
+Maceration begins by growing and harvesting grapes with the implicit intent to make the highest quality rosé.
+The dark-skinned grapes arrive at the winery where they are lightly crushed allowing the juice to sit on their skins (macerate), anywhere from a few hours to a few days, to extract color and flavor.
 This minimal contact with the skin gives rosé its pinkish hue.
-The grapes are then put into the press.
-Once the grapes are finished pressing, the rosé juice is drained into tank and vinified similarly to a white wine.
+The grapes are then put into a press where they are gently squeezed to extract the optimal amount of juice.
+The rosé juice is then placed into a stainless steel tank and vinified similarly to a white wine.

 THE SAIGNÉE METHOD